Amy Avenue

 The southern portion of Amy Avenue – the first 800 feet or so, running north from East Fork Avenue – is an older road.
 The northern section, beginning where it turns slightly to the northeast, was the only realized portion of Douglass Park, a subdivision planned in 1912 “for the exclusive use of colored people.”

-Douglass Park was the creation of Robert J. Cresap, a White real estate developer who lived in Madisonville.
+Douglass Park was the creation of Robert J. Cresap, a white real estate developer who lived in Madisonville.
 The subdivision was named for Frederick Douglass.
 If it had been completed, its main street would have been Booker T. Washington Circle.

 Amy Avenue was built without water or sewer lines under the street.
 The residents had outhouses.
 Drinking water came from wells.
 Street utilities can be added later, of course – something that has happened in many formerly rural areas – but some municipality has to want to add them.
 And that was the problem: nobody wanted Amy Avenue.
 When the City of Cincinnati annexed Madisonville in 1911, they did not annex anything west of Camargo Road.
 And when the Village of Indian Hill was planned, officials purposefully left Amy Avenue outside their boundaries.